 IOC boss to visit North Korea after winter Games

-The source said the trip would be "sometime after the Olympic Games", which are due to finish on Feb.
-25. The source did not comment on the agenda for the visit.
+North and South Korean leaders swapped warm handshakes and smiles at Friday's opening ceremony, enabling the IOC to present the Games as enablers of peace and take the media spotlight away from a Russian doping scandal that has plagued it for years.

+Russian athletes marched under the Olympic flag, and in neutral colours, at the ceremony, having been banned from competing formally for their country by the IOC.
+Many critics had called on the IOC to ban Russia outright.

-North Korea agreed to participate in Pyeongchang after Games host South Korea and the IOC encouraged the reclusive, heavily sanctioned state to participate as a gesture of peace.
+North Korea agreed to participate in Pyeongchang after the South and IOC encouraged the heavily sanctioned state to participate as a gesture of peace.

-Athletes from North and South Korea, technically still at war, marched together at the Games opening ceremony and have fielded a unified women's ice hockey team, the first time an inter-Korean team has competed at any Olympic Games.
+Athletes from both sides, technically still at war, marched together at the opening ceremony and have fielded a unified women's ice hockey team, the first time an inter-Korean team has competed at any Olympic Games.

-South Korean President Moon Jae-in has been using the Games in his efforts to re-engage with the North and to pave the way for talks over the North's weapons programme.
+South Korean President Moon Jae-in has been using the Games in his efforts to break the ice with the North and pave the way for talks over the North's weapons programme.

+"We can set the symbols, we can show that it is worthwhile sitting down together discussing, negotiating, and that then you can come to a good result," Bach said.

+"For our side, for the sports side, this dialogue will continue..," he said, adding that the IOC was in constant dialogue with North Korea's national Olympic committee.

 The IOC and the two Koreas signed a tripartite agreement on Jan.
 20 in Lausanne that set out the details of North Korea's Olympic participation, including the number of athletes, the sports they would take part in as well as their joint march.